-Another key part of the Affordable Care Act's (ACA) reforms is a focus on preventive care.
-No-cost coverage of preventive health care services is mandatory for most individual health plans.
+Another key part of the Affordable Care Act is its focus on preventive care.
 Vaccinations, health screenings, and well-baby visits are examples of services that may be offered at no cost.
-Not all preventive services are recommended for every patient every year.
-So talk to your doctor about the preventive services that are recommended for you.
+Not all preventive services are recommended for every patient every year, so talk to your doctor about which preventive services are right for you.

-Health care costs can add up quickly.
-The ACA (Obamacare) is designed to curb costs for everyone.
-Another key feature is that, depending on your household income, you could qualify for a government tax credit to help you pay for your insurance coverage.
-Try our tax credit calculator to see if you are likely to qualify.
+Health care costs can add up quickly, but you may qualify for a government tax credit to help pay for your insurance coverage.* Use our tax credit calculator to see if you are likely to qualify.